kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/21 - Maghaven V (9-7-25) 1.md

 - Clocktower, dinner w/ Lucious
 	- Perse didn't eat, Rem gorged himself.
 	- Asked if we were here to cause harm to dear Agnes.
 I said no, he alluded that we might be assassins.
+	- I asked how they would fare vs. the Dominion without Agnes, they said they could probably keep the operation running without her.
+They create the crystals for her.
+		- Valindra suggested maybe she built a failsafe in the machines.
+		- Lewis suggested maybe the dolls would turn against her.
+		- I suggested we learn more about the blade dolls' construction.
+He said a few of his colleagues have tried to reverse engineer them.
+They're powered by the crystals, put together by workers, then shipped out.
+Said he can assure us there's nothing we had to worry about.